-The bill of material is exploded for every new procurement proposal for an assembly during the planning run.
+When an MRP is run, the “bill of material” is exploded for every new procurement proposal for an assembly.
+This helps to control the procurements.

-Dependent requirements, which mean the required quantities, are determined for all the assemblies and components needed to produce the product.
-The system determines the valid BOM that is to be used for the explosion and for determining the dependent requirements.
+Raw materials and Work In progress items required quantities are determined for all the Assemblies and Finished Goods to manufacture.
+The ERP system determines the valid BOM that is to be used for the explosion and for determining the dependent requirements.

 In summary, MRP is a complex process in an ERP System that helps to connect Demand and Supply.

 ACTouch.com is a 100% MRP Compliant.
 Register for more details